srsuttiratana/I-Kissed-A-Squirrel-and-I-Liked-It/Lumberyard Files/Application/Bin64/Readme.txt

 Then run the Lumberyard Launcher.
 SFML 2.3.2 should appear in the required SDKs.
 Follow the instructions so the Lumberyard can find and "install" it.

-NOTE: Every time you make a change in the Lumberyard folders (e.g. add a folder) you MUST run 'LumberyardLauncherBatch.exe' or else Lumberyard won't notice
+NOTE: Every time you make a change in the Lumberyard folders (e.g. add a folder or change a file) you MUST run 'LumberyardLauncherBatch.exe' or else Lumberyard won't notice